Still rare among the stars that drift

 last week, last month, last year.

-Where have we been five years ago?
+Where were we seven years ago?

 What did we feel and do